Age Pension + Financial Advisory Services

 Essentially the first $300 p/fortnight ($7,800 p.a) of a person’s employment income or self-employment income, is disregarded under the income test.
 Any unused part of the $300 fortnightly work bonus exemption amount accrues in an income bank, up to a maximum of $7,800.
-The income bank amounts offsets future employment or self-employment income from the pension income test.
-The income bank amount is not time limited and carries forward.
+The income bank amounts offset future employment or self-employment income from the pension income test.
+The income bank amount is not time-limited and carries forward.

 Conversely, any employment or again, self-employment income over $300 p/fortnight is assessed under the income test (unless one has accumulated an income bank).